biya-coin/biyaliquid-docs/.gitbook/defi/open-liquidity-program/volatility-response-modifications.md

 #### Epoch Reward Adjustments

-When a VRM event occurs, the following adjustments apply to the total INJ rewards for the current epoch :
+When a VRM event occurs, the following adjustments apply to the total BIYA rewards for the current epoch :

-* **Liquidity Restoration** : If liquidity is sized up to meet the required thresholds within the 60-minute response window, the overall epoch rewards will be **boosted by 2,500 INJ** (e.g. 42,500 INJ for the epoch instead of 40,000).
+* **Liquidity Restoration** : If liquidity is sized up to meet the required thresholds within the 60-minute response window, the overall epoch rewards will be **boosted by 2,500 BIYA** (e.g. 42,500 BIYA for the epoch instead of 40,000).
 * **Liquidity Shortfall** : If liquidity thresholds are not met after the response window :
-  * First VRM in an epoch: 2,500 INJ reduction in overall epoch rewards
+  * First VRM in an epoch: 2,500 BIYA reduction in overall epoch rewards
-  * Second or subsequent VRMs in the same epoch: 5,000 INJ reduction per occurrence
+  * Second or subsequent VRMs in the same epoch: 5,000 BIYA reduction per occurrence

 In the event there is a liquidity shortfall after the 60-minute response window, these adjusted rewards are redirected to support more efficient liquidity provision strategies, ensuring that the protocol remains resilient during volatile market conditions.